Includes: International Airfare, Hotel, Tours, Transfers and More!

 Please note that these times are approximate and only reflect the transportation time.
 Our trip may be longer due to stops for sightseeing along the way.

 Although everyone on the Enrichment Journey will fly into the Paris airport, the itinerary does not include any time in the city other than the first night.
 With this optional extension you will arrive to Paris 2 days early and stay in the city, giving you time to explore Paris on your own before transferring to Tours to start the Enrichment Journey program.
 Note: tours are not included.
-Price of $449 per person includes:
+Price of $449 per person, based on double occupancy, includes:

 |10/14/2021||Retail Value||EJ Price||Savings Per Person||Single Rates|

 |Infinite Veranda (E4)||$8,932||$6,699||$2,233||CALL FOR DETAILS|